Chart Color Schemes

 Mitcham displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Mitcham's dwelling structure, as per the latest Census, consisted of 62.9% houses and 37.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+Mitcham's dwelling structures, as per the latest Census, consisted of 62.9% houses and 37.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Melbourne metro's 73.0% houses and 26.9% other dwellings.
-Home ownership in Mitcham stood at 35.6%, with mortgaged dwellings at 36.4% and rented dwellings at 28.0%.
+Home ownership in Mitcham was at 35.6%, with the rest either mortgaged (36.4%) or rented (28.0%).
 The median monthly mortgage repayment was $2,167, below Melbourne metro's average of $2,200.
 Median weekly rent in Mitcham was $406, compared to Melbourne metro's $410.
-Nationally, Mitcham's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, while rents were higher at $406 compared to the national figure of $375.
+Nationally, Mitcham's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing